thynnine/pysic/running.rst

-The downside of Pysic being a Python module instead of an independent program is that one has to know the basics of how to run Python. `Python documentation`_ is the best resource for getting started, but some simple first step instructions and :ref:`examples` are also given in this document.
+The downside of Pysic being a Python module instead of an independent program is that one has to know the basics of how to run Python. `Python documentation`_ is the best resource for getting started, but some simple first step instructions and :ref:`run examples` are also given in this document.

 .. only:: html